MallocArray/thespaghettidetective-oraclecloud/README.md

-The Spaghetti Detective is a paid service, but is also open source and able to be installed as a self-hosted docker container with instructions found here: https://github.com/TheSpaghettiDetective/TheSpaghettiDetective
+The Spaghetti Detective is a paid service, but is also open source and able to be installed as a self-hosted docker container with instructions found here: https://github.com/TheSpaghettiDetective/TheSpaghettiDetective This does require more powerful hardware than a Raspberry Pi, so you need either a PC to leave powered on any time you are printing, or purchase separate hardware such as nVidia Jetson Nano.

-Oracle Cloud Instrastructure (OCI) offers "Oracle Cloud Free Tier" which includes Always Free clouse services, including ARM-based Ampere VMs equivalent to 4 CPU cores and 24 GB RAM per month, which is more than sufficient to run a TSD instance with no charge and no expiration date. https://www.oracle.com/cloud/free/
+Oracle Cloud Instrastructure (OCI) offers "Oracle Cloud Free Tier" which includes Always Free cloud services, including ARM-based Ampere VMs equivalent to 4 CPU cores and 24 GB RAM, which is more than sufficient to run a TSD instance with no charge and no expiration date. https://www.oracle.com/cloud/free/

 OCI uses "stacks" that automates the provisioning of an environment using Terraform.
 Using only a single zip file, The Spaghetti Detective can be provisioned quickly with very little interaction.

-This project contains a zip file that can be used with Oracle Cloud to create a free VM instance that will automatically install TSD and optionally backup and restore the database to an Oracle Bucket so upgrades can become as easy as running a Destroy/Apply on the existing Stack
+This project contains a zip file that can be used with Oracle Cloud to create a free VM instance that will automatically install TSD and optionally backup and restore the database to an Oracle Bucket so upgrades can become as easy as running a Destroy then Apply on the existing Stack

 # Configuration
 1) Download the .zip file.